-Funds are available through the department for research or teaching assistantships.
-An application for an assistantship should be submitted to the graduate coordinator.
-Research assistantships are for research support and relate directly to the research program of the department.
+Funds are available through the department for graduate research/teaching assistantships.
+Graduate assistantships provide productive and rewarding experiences that enhance a student's academic and professional development.
+They contribute both to the educational goals of a graduate student and the research, teaching, and extension programs of the department.
 These assistantships represent both an opportunity and a responsibility for the recipient.
 The department is sensitive to the dual roles of a graduate assistant as both a student and a temporary university employee.
-Graduate assistantships offer a professional, productive, and rewarding component of the total academic program and experience of a graduate student.
-They contribute both to the educational goals of a graduate student and the research, teaching, and extension programs of the department.
+If you would like to be considered for an assistantship, there is a check-box on the application form to indicate your interest.

+Research assistantships are for research support and relate directly to the research program of the department.
 MS, MAB, and PhD students receiving financial assistance may be assigned to serve as teaching assistants, depending on the needs of the department.
 MS and MAB students should expect to serve as a teaching assistant for at least one semester, while PhD students should expect to serve as a teaching assistant for at least 2 semesters.
+Because they should expect to serve as a teaching assistant for at least one semester, students receiving an assistantship must complete the Graduate School's training course for teaching assistants, GRSC 7770.
+This course is required as part of an assistantship but does not count toward completion of degree requirements.

-First year graduate student assistants are assigned by the department head to a temporary advisor during their first semester.
-Such assignments may involve short-term projects or tasks, including acting as a teaching assistant or supervising the undergraduate computer lab, depending on the current demands facing the faculty.
+First year graduate student assistants are assigned by the department head to a faculty member who serves as their assistantship supervisor.
+Students are required to spend the hours corresponding to their assistantship on assignments as determined through conversations with their assistantship supervisor.
+Such assignments will involve short-term projects or tasks, including acting as a teaching assistant or supervising the undergraduate computer lab, depending on the current demands facing the faculty.
 The department head will make an effort to place graduate students with a faculty member who is experienced and knowledgeable in a student's primary field of academic interest.

-By the mid-term of the second semester a student should have selected a permanent major professor.
+By the mid-term of the second semester a student should have selected a major professor to serve as their research advisor.
 This process involves contacting prospective major professors and discussing possible mutual academic interests.
 The graduate coordinator provides advice on selection of a permanent major professor and considers the expressed desires of the student and the availability and willingness of faculty to serve.
-As students matriculate through their graduate Programs, the emphasis of their graduate assistantships is often, but not necessarily, on work related to their theses or dissertations.
-The student's major professor generally has the primary responsibility for supervising the graduate student's assistantship work.
-However, graduate assistants may be assigned by the department head to other research, teaching, or support tasks.
+Upon selection of a major professor, graduate students can request to change assistantship supervisors; the request will be granted if both the current supervisor and the proposed supervisor agree.
+As a student matriculates through their graduate program, the emphasis of their graduate assistantship is often, but not necessarily, on work related to their thesis or dissertation.
+Graduate assistants may be assigned by the department head to other research, teaching, or support tasks.